Our global principles for responsible food & drink marketing

-In 2003, Unilever was one of the first companies to apply its principles to the company’s marketing and advertising strategy.
-This framework guides brand managers working on HUL brands.
+In 2003, Unilever was one of the first companies to apply its own principles to the company’s marketing and advertising strategy.
+This framework provides guidance to brand managers working on HUL brands and are reviewed regularly.

 We have committed to voluntarily restrict all marketing communications directed primarily to children under the age of six.
 We applied this measure based on increasing evidence showing that children under six do not have the cognitive ability to distinguish between advertising/marketing and programming.